Directional Design of Materials Based on the Multi-Objective Optimization: A Case Study of Two-Dimensional Thermoelectric SnSe

-In the mapping from structure to function, microscopic atomic configuration is at the core of macroscopic properties.
-Thanks to the significant development of crystal structure prediction, new materials can be inversely searched by articificial intellignece such as genetic algorithm (GA) \cite{oganov2006crystal}, particle-swarm optimization (PSO) \cite{wang2010crystal} and data filtering \cite{lebegue2013two} rather than the traditional costly Edisonaian trial-and-error approach.
-Sometimes, the structures with lowest free energy do not have good thermoelelctric performance and some structures with little higher free energy (metastable) have much better in the thermoelelctric properties.
-In this letter, we adopt an efficient and reliable method combining multi-objectives Particle Swarm Optimization (MOPSO)\cite{mostaghim2003strategies} and Non-dominated Sorting Genetic Algorithm II(NSGA-II) \cite{deb2002fast} based on the Pareto front to predict better thermoelectric 2D SnSe materials.
-In order to maintain accuracy and feasibility, we overlook the electrical conductivity and the lattice conductivity that are related to the controversial relaxation time \cite{bilc2015low,cepellotti2016thermal}.
-In the high-throughput DFT calculations, electron-phonon Wannier \cite{giustino2007electron} and exactly iterative relaxation-time \cite{li2014shengbte} are formidable.
-Hence, we simultaneously optimize free energy and Seebeck coefficient as objective functions avoiding good property but unstable structures, and bad property but stable structures.
-This directly targeted optimization strategy is applicable to predict new materials with superior property and stable structure at the same time.
-The self-consistent energy calculations and structure optimization are employed using the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional \cite{perdew1996} along with the projector-augmented wave (PAW) potentials \cite{blochl1994} implemented in the Vienna Ab-initio Simulation Package (VASP) \cite{kresse1996}.
-Energy convergence threshold is set to 10$^{-6}$ eV and all the atoms are allowed to relax until the maximal Hellmann-Feynman force is less than 0.001 eV/{\AA}.
-The kinetic energy cut-off was 600 eV and phonon dispersion were obtained using Phonopy package \cite{togo2008first}.
-The Seebeck coefficient was evaluated by BoltzTraP \cite{madsen2006boltztrap} and the MOPSO approach \cite{nunez2016efficient,zhang2015inverse} discussed here has been implemented in our homemade computer code.
+In this letter, we adopt the efficient and reliable algorithm, MOPSO-sigma~\cite{NUNEZVALDEZ2018152}, to directionally design 2D SnSe materials with the lower free energy and the larger thermopower based on the Pareto Optimality.
+In the process, The Pareto Fronts are obtained by the fast Non-dominated sorting approach~\cite{deb2002fast}.

+During the design process with MOPSO algorithm, the self-consistent energy calculations and structure optimization were employed using the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{perdew1996} along with the projector-augmented wave (PAW) potentials~\cite{blochl1994} implemented in the Vienna Ab-initio Simulation Package (VASP)~\cite{kresse1996}.
+The energy convergence threshold is set to 10$^{-4}$ eV and all the atoms are allowed to relax until the maximal Hellmann-Feynman force is less than 0.001 eV/{\AA}.
+After this process, in order to get accurate results of crystal structure, the band structure, thermopower and phonon dispersion, we reset the energy convergence threshold and maximal Hellmann-Feynman force to the 10$^{-8}$ eV and 10$^{-6}$ eV/{\AA}.
+The kinetic energy cut-off was 500 eV and phonon dispersion was obtained using Phonopy package~\cite{togo2008first}.
+The Seebeck coefficient was evaluated by BoltzTraP~\cite{madsen2006boltztrap} and the MOPSO approach~\cite{nunez2018efficient,zhang2015inverse} discussed here has been implemented in our homemade computer code.